 You can dry the flowers and use them as confetti in batter.

-- Plants do well in sandy soils and tolerate poor soils as long as drainage is good
+- Plants do well in sandy or clay soils and tolerate poor soils as long as drainage is good

 - Drought tolerant